lingeringwillx/sims2py/README.md

 Similar to the *search* function, but uses the index created by *build_index* for faster searching.

-**unpack_str(file)**
+**unpack_str(entry)**

-Converts the files that use the [STR](#STR-dict) format into a dictionary. *file* needs to decompressed before passing it to the function.
-Throws a *NotSupportedError* if a STR resource with an unsupported format code is passed to the function.
+Converts the entries that use the [STR](#STR-dict) format into a dictionary.
+Throws a *NotSupportedError* if a STR entry with an unsupported format code is passed to the function.
 Currently only format codes 0xFFFD and 0xFFFF are supported.
 Other formats don't show up often in the game's code.
-The function does not unpack the description accompanying each string in the files.
+The function does not unpack the descriptions accompanying each string in the entries.

 **pack_str(content)**

 Converts dictionaries created by the *unpack_str* function into a MemoryIO file and returns the file.

-**unpack_cpf(file)**
+**unpack_cpf(entry)**

-Converts the files that use the [CPF](#CPF-dict) format into a dictionary. *file* needs to decompressed before passing it to the function.
+Converts entries that use the [CPF](#CPF-dict) format into a dictionary.

 **pack_cpf(content)**